IfrahIdrees/DGR-POMDP/newEngineWithSimulation20170208/Algorithm Implementation.md

 ##Feb.
 8
  -fix a bug in "state.py", "update_attri_status_belief", the newp = att, should be newp = copy.deepcopy(att)
  -working on sensor die, create a new engine version: "newEngineWithSimulation20170208"
+##Feb.
+13
+ -format the output for level hint
+ -